-(5) a. mi Juanito b. el mi Juanito c. el mío Juanito my Juanito the my Juanito the my Juanito
+(5) a. mi Juanito my Juanito

+b. el mi Juanito the my Juanito c. el mío Juanito the my Juanito b.
+Vino Camacho viejo. came Camacho old

-Nonetheless, as illustrated in (6)-(8), none of the other Italian examples are reproducible in Spanish.
+Nevertheless, as illustrated in (6)-(8), none of the other Italian examples are reproducible in Spanish.

 (6) a.
-Vino el viejo Camacho. came the old Camacho 'Old Camacho came.' b.
-Vino Camacho viejo. came.3sg Camacho old (7) a.
-La antigua Roma fue importante. the ancient Rome was important 'Ancient Rome was important.' b.
+Vino el viejo Camacho. came the old Camacho 'Old Camacho came.'

+- (7) a.
+La antigua Roma fue importante. the ancient Rome was important 'Ancient Rome was important.' - b.
 Roma antigua fue importante.
-Rome ancient was important (8) a.
-El pasado jueves fue terrible. the last Thursday was terrible 'Last Thursday was terrible.' b.
+Rome ancient was important - (8) a.
+El pasado jueves fue terrible. the last Thursday was terrible 'Last Thursday was terrible.' - b.
 Jueves pasado fue terrible.
 Thursday last was terrible

-It is important to mention that the adjectives in (6-8a) all have nonrestrictive readings as prenominal modifiers, so they do not fundamentally alter the semantics of these proper names.
-In contrast, the adjective solo/sola 'only, alone' does have a restrictive reading in prenominal position.
+It is important to mention that the adjectives in (6-8a) are nonrestrictive as prenominal modifiers, so they do not fundamentally alter the semantics of these proper names.
+In contrast, the adjective solo/sola 'only, alone' is restrictive in prenominal position.

 (9) a.
-La sola María asistió. b.
-María sola asistió. the only María attended María alone attended 'The only María attended.'
-'María alone attended.'
+La sola María se presentó. the only María showed up 'The only María showed up.'
+María sola se presentó.

+María alone showed up

+'María alone showed up.'

-In (9a), María is interpreted a property-denoting expression in that it can be paraphrased as 'person named 'María'", while in (9b), María is a canonical occurrence of a proper name.
-Given that the sentences in (9) have different readings, they do not serve as evidence of N-to-D movement.
+In (9a), María is interpreted as a predicate, or property-denoting expression, in that it can be paraphrased as 'person named 'María'", while in (9b), María is a canonical occurrence of a proper name.
+Given that the sentences in (9) have different readings, they cannot be taken as evidence of N-to-D movement.